BobKerns/rpi-image-tool/README.md

   * Non-null iff `--interactive` is specified, or if the command to run is `bash`, `vi`, `nano`, or `emacs`.
 * `PI_BUILDER`
   * The name:tag of the docker container that performs the work.
+* `PI_VOLUME_SUFFIX`
+  * The suffix for the name of the docker volume used to hold the image and intermediate work.
+* `PI_VOLUME`
+  * The full name of the docker volume used to hold the image and intermediate work.

 #### In the builder